Listings for Nov. 27–Dec. 3, 2023; Black Friday streaming deals, "The Daily Show" has a new Canadian home, and more.

 Evil, the supernatural drama series created by Robert and Michelle King, starring an ensemble cast including Katja Herbers and Aasif Mandvi, debuted on CBS in the United States, and Global in Canada, on September 26, 2019.

-At the moment, the release plan for Canada is not clear.
-Global had previously announced in June 2020 that Evil would return to its schedule during the 2020–21 TV season, and despite the delays and changes in the U.S., we have not seen anything from Global, or its parent company Corus Entertainment, indicating that these plans have changed.
-Repeats of the first season have also continued to air on Corus' Crime + Investigation channel.
-But Corus hasn't said anything specific since then about when the new season might air.
+As noted, Evil initially aired on Global in Canada.
+Global had previously announced in June 2020 that Evil would return to its schedule during the 2020–21 TV season, and despite the delays and changes in the U.S., we had not seen anything from Global, or its parent company Corus Entertainment, indicating that these plans had changed.
+Repeats of the first season also continued to air on Corus' Crime + Investigation channel.

-Since Evil is no longer airing on CBS – meaning Global can no longer benefit from simultaneous substitution when simulcasting the show – it's much less likely that future seasons will air on Global, and more likely it'll move to one of Corus' cable channels like Showcase.
+Since Evil is no longer airing on CBS, Global can no longer benefit from simultaneous substitution when simulcasting the show, which reduces the incentive for an over-the-air Canadian broadcaster to carry the series.
+Initially we thought this simply meant that it would be less likely that future seasons would air on Global, but that Corus would keep Canadian broadcast rights, moving the series to one of its cable channels like Showcase.